Turf & Landscape Diagnostics

 When you submit photos remember to:

-When taking pictures of lawn problems, make sure the surroundings are in the picture and light is adequate to show what the lawn looks like in an "overall" picture.
-Take up close pictures of a lawn sample and be sure to include how long you have noticed the problem, what kind of lawn it is (bermuda, zoysia, fescue).
-Most of the time, a few pictures and a call to our agent or assistants and we can help you take back your lawn to a beautiful landscape.
+- Lawns: make sure the surroundings are in the picture and light is adequate to show what the lawn looks like in an "overall" picture.
+Also, take close-up pictures of the lawn sample and include how long you have noticed the problem, and what kind of lawn it is (bermuda, zoysia, fescue).

 Photos should be sent to our agent, Tim Daly at email@example.com.
 It is always best to give Tim a call at 678.377.4011 and let him know that the photos are on the way and what the problem is.
 Keep them small so they will download quicker.
 Any questions, give us a call.

 If you wish to bring in a live lawn sample, it should be the size of about 4 x 4 inches.
 Dig down and include the roots to about 3 inches deep.